felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.35.0 =
+= 1.35.1 =

-(2018/11/03) Added new Schema Creative Work, Event, and Movie options in the Document SSO metabox.
+(2018/11/03) Fixed disabling of the schema shortcode when applying text filters (it should not be disabled).